GET HELP FROM OUR EXPERIENCED MACON, GA, NURSING HOME ABUSE LAWYER

 - Unexplained STDs.

 At the Mann Law Firm, we have over 50 years of experience helping people whose loved ones have suffered from all kinds of personal injuries, including nursing home abuse.
-There is help available, so if your loved one exhibits warning signs of elder abuse, contact us online or call (478-742-3381 to discuss holding the facility responsible.
-We have helped hundreds of Georgia residents, and we are sensitive to the issues that surround nursing home abuse.
-Contact our team today for a free consultation.
+If your loved one exhibits warning signs of elder abuse, contact us online or call (478)-742-3381 to discuss holding the facility responsible.
+We have helped hundreds of Georgia residents, and we want to learn more about how we can help your loved one.
+Contact our nursing home abuse lawyer today for a free consultation.

 - Severity of the injuries